-Following the UK, and many other countries’ recent announcements to close schools and colleges, as well as the cancellation of this academic year's exams in the UK, we wanted to reassure you that in these very uncertain times, our Undergraduate Admissions policy will reflect the challenging situations that you may experience.
+Following the UK, and many other countries’ decisions to close schools, colleges and universities, we realise many of you will have disrupted studies and your final exams and assessments may have been cancelled.
+We want to reassure you that in these very uncertain times, our Admissions policies (both Undergraduate and Postgraduate) will reflect the challenging situations that you may be experiencing.

 In this rapidly evolving situation we will update this page with the latest decisions the University makes to ensure your hard work to date is evaluated fairly.
 So please do bookmark this page.

-If it gets to late August and you know your results will be late, please just contact our Admissions Office and they will help advise.
-For undergraduates, email email@example.com; for postgraduate students, firstname.lastname@example.org
+If it gets to late August and you know your results will be late, please contact our Admissions Office who will be able to help.
+For undergraduate students, email email@example.com and for postgraduate students, email firstname.lastname@example.org.

-- 6. I can’t get a place on an IELTs test or other English language test?
+- 8. I can’t get a place on an IELTS test or other English language test?

 We realise that registering for an IELTS or other English language test is difficult at the moment (and impossible in some countries).
-We do recognise a range of English language qualifications at Sussex.
-Please check the pages below to see if there are alternative options for you.
+We do recognise a range of English language qualifications at Sussex and have recently approved the use of the Duolingo English test.
+Please check the pages below to see details of the full range of English language evidence we recognise:

 - Undergraduate English language requirements

 We’ve already agreed that we’ll accept the IELTS General Training test this year as well as IELTS Academic and we know IELTS and other English testing services are doing all they can to provide test spaces.
 We are continually reviewing options so bookmark this page for latest news.